Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 `sub.example.com` would still be an acceptable input to this endpoint since it has the suffix `.example.com`.

 The response body is GetCertificatesResponse.
+If the `start` query parameter is not present, the `first_valid` field contains the lowest value for `first_valid` in any DomainCertificates structure for the reference identifier that is currently published (meaning, excluding DomainCertificates structures in log entries that are past their maximum lifetime).
+The `full_subtrees` field contains the full subtrees of the Certificate Subtree, in left-to-right order, up to but excluding the `first_valid` entry.

-The `leaves` field contains SubtreeLogLeaf structures in the same order that they were sequenced in the Certificate Subtree for the requested reference identifier, starting at position `start`.
+The `leaves` field contains SubtreeLogLeaf structures in the same order that they were sequenced in the Certificate Subtree for the requested reference identifier, starting at position `start` or starting at position `first_valid` is `start` is not present.
+If the `start` query parameter is present, it MUST be greater than `first_valid`.

-The `start` query parameter, if present, MUST be greater than or equal to the smallest `first_valid` field of any DomainCertificates structure for the associated reference identifier published in a log entry that has not passed its maximum lifetime.

-TODO: Inclusion

 ## Get Subdomains